strict-9/community-committee/ROADMAP.md

 Start with technical architecture and consensus mechanism optimization, we will further improves performance and security of TrustNote, adding features to enable more use cases.

 #### Performance Goal:
-To support 5,000 transactions per second in stage 1, and support 20,000 transactions per second in stage 2.
+To support 5,000 transactions per second in stage I, and support 20,000 transactions per second in stage II.
 This will be achievable by optimizing ledger data storage, unit verification mechanism, main chain stabilizing algorithm etc.

 #### New Features:
 - Mining Support